October Health – 2025 Report

 Effects of High Sleep Stress on an Economy

-High levels of sleep stress can significantly impact an economy in several ways:
+High levels of sleep stress can significantly impact individuals and organizations, leading to detrimental effects on an economy.
+Below are some key impacts:

 - Increased Healthcare Costs